KevinKerliu/ECE311/README.md

 # ECE311
 Hardware Design

-Verilog code for assignments from ECE311.
+Verilog/VHDL code for assignments from ECE311.